opencoweb/coweb/docs/tutorial/shopping.rst

         });
     }

 The code in these methods is more complex because the :class:`dojo.data.Identity` API supports both synchronous and asynchronous data stores.
-Again, the disconnect / reconnect approach to avoiding event ping-pong only works properly because the :class:`dojo.data.ItemFileWriteStore` implementations of :meth:`fetchItemByIdentity`, :meth:`setValue`, and :meth:`deleteItem` are synchronous.
+Again, the disconnect / reconnect approach to avoiding event ping-pong only works properly because the :class:`dojo.data.ItemFileWriteStore` implementations of :func:`fetchItemByIdentity`, :func:`setValue`, and :func:`deleteItem` are synchronous.

 :file:`colist.js`
 #################